z4kids/IntuiTeach/server/README.md

 [
     {
         "correct": "The correct answer",
-        "max_time": The max time in seconds that is allowed for the question, "options": ["An array of answers, including the correct one"], "points": The number of points the question is worth, "prompt": "The question itself",
+        "max_time": "The max time in seconds that is allowed for the question", "options": ["An array of answers, including the correct one"], "points": "The number of points the question is worth", "prompt": "The question itself",
         "_id": "The id of the question"
     }